Written by Abdun Nur

 Would you allow me the same luxury; may I judge you on superficial impressions?”
 Seisyll asked with a sleepy insincere smile.

-“Are you one of those care in the communities, seemingly so common these days?
+“Are you one of those care in the communities?

 The government shut the psych-wards down and booted you all out, to sleep in doorways.”
 The man said, putting his five-pounds back in his wallet.

 “Please allow me to be as judgmental towards you, as you’re being towards myself.

 You’ve an expensive pedigree dog, nice clothes, high-priced shoes; I’d say a middle class man.
 Have ya ever experienced poverty, abandonment or the horrors of destitution, you ever suffer physical or sexual abuse, you ever been betrayed at a primal level, betrayal upon your very soul?”
 Seisyll asked.

 “No. I didn’t mean to insult you.”
 The middle aged man replied feeling he’d been a bit of a dick towards him without any real cause.